-At the Vital Health Institute our functional medicine practitioner, Danielle Cook, MS, RD, CDE offers expert guidance and counseling in diet and nutrition.
+At the Vital Health Endometriosis Center, we offer expert guidance and counseling in diet and nutrition.
 All treatment plans are tailored to meet the specific needs of patients with pelvic pain as well as other health conditions.
-Danielle sees women, men, and children.
-Having endometriosis is not a prerequisite to see Danielle.
+We see women, men, and children.
+Having endometriosis is not a prerequisite to see Vital Health.

-As a Functional Medicine practitioner, Danielle looks for the underlying cause of disease versus only treating the symptoms.
-In the first hour and a half appointment, she spends time with a patient, listening to their history and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and lead to complex, chronic disease.
-She looks to support the unique expression of health and vitality for each individual.
-When necessary, she suggests additional labs to help determine who they are as an individual and what factors are influencing their health.Examples of labs she may recommend include stool studies, genetic testing, blood tests, heavy metal and other toxic exposure tests, organic acid testing, adrenal stress tests, hormone testing, and testing to assess nutrient status in the body.
+Out team looks for the underlying cause of disease versus only treating the symptoms.
+In the first hour and a half appointment, we spend time with a patient, listening to their history and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and lead to complex, chronic disease.
+We look to support the unique expression of health and vitality for each individual.
+When necessary, we suggest additional labs to help determine who they are as an individual and what factors are influencing their health.Examples of labs we may recommend include stool studies, genetic testing, blood tests, heavy metal and other toxic exposure tests, organic acid testing, adrenal stress tests, hormone testing, and testing to assess nutrient status in the body.
 In addition to labs, each patient’s history is critical to understanding how they got to where they are now, and what may need to be done to help them change their path towards optimal health.
-We will ask you to fill out a comprehensive questionnaire prior to your appointment to help Danielle learn a little more about you and your health.
+We will ask you to fill out a comprehensive questionnaire prior to your appointment to help us learn a little more about you and your health.
 A patient’s history can provide information on lifestyle such as stress, exercise, exposure to environmental toxins, sleep patterns, and what food they are putting into their bodies.
 Often, just by listening to the patient’s story, a great understanding of how to begin the path of healing can be obtained.
 Testing is often used to verify and clarify this information.

 We seek to provide customized guidance that is tailored to your specific needs and preferences and is appropriate to your unique situation.
-After gathering all the necessary information, the patient and Danielle discuss and devise a treatment plan, which includes diet, lifestyle (exercise, stress reduction, how to decrease toxic exposure and improve the body’s detoxification system, good sleep, hygiene, etc), treatment for any infections that are found, hormone balancing, and any supplements that may be helpful.
+After gathering all the necessary information, we discuss and devise a treatment plan with the patient, which includes diet, lifestyle (exercise, stress reduction, how to decrease toxic exposure and improve the body’s detoxification system, good sleep, hygiene, etc), treatment for any infections that are found, hormone balancing, and any supplements that may be helpful.
 This plan is completely decided upon by the patient.
-Danielle’s job is to provide suggestions and options.
+Our job is to provide suggestions and options.
 The patient’s role is to decide what they are willing and able to do to improve their health.
-This may change over time, which is why she reevaluates at each session to re-assess goals, obstacles, and how they are progressing toward achieving their optimal health.
+This may change over time, which is why we reevaluate at each session to re-assess goals, obstacles, and how they are progressing toward achieving their optimal health.
 It is a good idea to write down your health goals, your obstacles to achieving those goals such as diet changes you are unwilling to make or relationships/obligations that may make it more difficult to follow your health plan.

 We explore whether food is in some way contributing to system dysfunction, manifesting in symptoms such as intestinal bloating and cramping, pelvic pain, changes in weight, fatigue, and depression.
 Many of our patients experience sensitivities and/or intolerance to certain foods.
 The two most common food sensitivities are gluten and dairy; however, there are many other problematic foods.
 Chronic consumption of foods that one is sensitive to can result in gastrointestinal and systemic inflammation and pain.
 By identifying these triggers, diet can be modified to relieve symptoms.
 Comprehensive food allergy testing and elimination diets may be recommended to help identify problem foods.
 Diet can be adjusted to help minimize or ameliorate these effects, such as reducing inflammation, prostaglandin production, and compensating for deficiencies (e.g., iron deficiency due to heavy menstrual flow).